Artiume/Crypto/README.md

  * [What is the difference between Coins and Tokens?](https://www.ledger.com/academy/crypto/what-is-the-difference-between-coins-and-tokens)

+ * [Smart Contracts](https://decrypt.co/resources/smart-contracts) are contracts expressed as a piece of code that are designed to carry out a set of instructions.
+The term “smart contract” was coined in the 1990s, in an academic paper created by Nick Szabo.
+Dapps, or decentralized apps, are essentially a series of linked smart contracts.

  * [Ethereum (ETH) is much more than a cryptocurrency.](https://beincrypto.com/learn/nfts-explainer/) Thanks to its flexibility and programmability, Ethereum made it possible to build smart contracts, also called decentralized applications — dApps.

  * [What is a dapp (decentralized application)?](https://decrypt.co/resources/dapps) They are like normal apps, and offer similar functions, but the key difference is they are run on a peer-to-peer network, such as a blockchain.
 That means no one person or entity has control of the network.